New community now forming!

 We aspire to live with awareness of the interconnectedness of all life; of being in the present moment and of connecting to our intuitive, embodied, essential selves.
 This is diversely expressed both privately and collectively through practices such as yoga, meditation, nature connection, service, healing modalities, development circles and dance.

 As we establish, we want to make sure that we become 'outward' focused, looking to ways we can support and benefit the wider communities around us.
 We aspire to become a flagship for a way of living and being with each other and the earth that is both authentic and joyful and important in times of crisis.
+Some ideas for the future are to establish a Self-Directed Education setting for the wider home ed community, to create un-schooling festivals and activities and help with the food poverty crisis.

 We’re ultimately coming together to create something beneficial and healing for ourselves, the wider world and future generations.